 The bacterium lives in the intestines and bloodstream of humans.
-It spreads between individuals by direct contact with the feces of an infected person.
+It spreads between individuals through direct contact with the feces of a person with an infection.

 From the bloodstream, it spreads into other tissues and organs.
-The immune system of the host can do little to fight back because S. typhi can live within the host’s cells, safe from the
+The immune system of the host can do little to fight back, because S. typhi can live within the host’s cells, safe from the immune system.

-Symptoms normally begin between 6 and 30 days after exposure to the bacteria.
+Symptoms typically begin 1–3 weeks after exposure to the bacteria.

-The two major symptoms of typhoid are fever and rash.
-Typhoid fever is particularly high, gradually increasing over several days up to 104 degrees Fahrenheit, or 39 to 40 degrees Celsius.
+The two main symptoms of typhoid are fever and rash.
+Typhoid fever is particularly high, gradually increasing over several days up to 104ºF.

-The rash, which does not affect every patient, consists of rose-colored spots, particularly on the neck and abdomen.
+The rash, which does not affect every person, consists of rose-colored spots, particularly on the neck and abdomen.